Welcome from our Chair & Chief Executive

 - engaging with our National Panel of Tenants & Service Users to better understand their priorities and experiences;

-- working with our tenant advisors to bring the tenant perspective to our work;
+- working with our new cohort of tenant advisors to bring the tenant perspective to our work;

 - engaging and working with tenant advocacy groups; and